-24. Growth in private sector credit from the banking system remained resilient partly reflecting improving business conditions and demand for working capital .Credit advanced to private sector credit improved to a growth of 12.2 percent in the year to September 2023 compared to a growth of 12.9 percent in the year to September 2022.
+24. Growth in private sector credit from the banking system remained resilient partly reflecting improving business conditions and demand for working capital .
+Credit advanced to private sector credit improved to a growth of 13.2 percent in the year to November 2023 compared to a growth of 12.5 percent in the year to November 2022.
 Various sub-sectors that registered improved credit expansion were finance and insurance, manufacturing, agriculture and transport and communication.
-There were fluctuations however in the Monthly (month on month) credit flows to the private sector which amounted to KShs 47 billion in September 2023 compared to KShs 52.4 billion in September 2022.
+Growth in private sector credit is expected to remain relatively stable, supported by, among other factors, resilient economic activity, and the implementation of the Credit Guarantee Scheme for the vulnerable MSMEs.